ccims/ccims-frontend/additional/usingTheProject.md

 #### Graph and Components
 The graph of the project represents all components, issues (bugs, feature requests and unclassified issues), interfaces and connections between entities. <br />
 In the upper left corner there are filters that allow the user to hide different types of issues (bugs, feature requests and unclassified issues) or issue relations to get a better visualisation of the components and interfaces. <br />
 In the upper right corner a button allows for new components to be created.
-The user is expected to provide a  name, a repository-URL, a provider type(IMS), an IMS-URL as well as a description (optional) for the component to create it. <br />
+The user is expected to provide a  name, a repository-URL, a provider type(IMS), an IMS-URL as well as a description (optional) for the component to create it. <br /> <br />

 <img src="graph.png" width="700"/>
  <br />